BabakAkbari/Tiny-LB-MPC/README.md

 ## Usage

-- Load and initialize the MPC module.
+- Load and initialize the MPC module on Teensy.
-- Send trajectory waypoints from the base station (or use predefined ones).
+- Send trajectory waypoints from a base station or use predefined ones.
-- Observe the performance through Crazyflie's logging and visualizations.
+- Monitor Crazyflie's behavior using logging and visual tools.

 ---

 ## Results

 Tiny-LB-MPC achieves:
-- **23% improvement in RMS tracking error** over a baseline MPC.
+- **23% improvement in RMS tracking error** over baseline MPC.
-- Reliable **real-time operation at 100 Hz**.
+- **Reliable real-time operation at 100 Hz**.
-- Full onboard computation without offloading.
+- Fully embedded deployment—no offboard computation required.

 ---

 ## Citation

 If you use Tiny-LB-MPC in your work, please cite:

 ```bibtex
 @article{akbari2024tiny,
   title={Tiny Learning-Based MPC for Multirotors: Solver-Aware Learning for Efficient Embedded Predictive Control},